diegogo69/battleship/notes.md

+Try setting the classlist timer directy by using the coordinates instead of comparing with each and every grid cell

 try adjacent slots after getting a ‘hit’
 So, i make a hit
 if it's a hit, a decide to hit an adjacent cell